The film directed by Sareen Hairabedian is running in the Best Documentary Feature Film category for the 97th Academy Awards.

 My Sweet Land portrays the picturesque simplicity of rural life in Artsakh, milking cows, playing games using nuts as marbles, gazing at the roaming ducks and golden bees and attending clay workshops.
 Artsakh, also known as Nagorno-Karabakh, is a mountainous enclave between Armenia and Azerbaijan inhabited by ethnic Armenians for millennia.
-Since the collapse of the Soviet Union, the Armenian population of Artsakh declared independence — a status recognized by the rest of the world.
-This has led to continuous wars with Aerbaijan, which seeks sovereignty over the enclave.
+Since the collapse of the Soviet Union, the Armenian population of Artsakh declared independence — a status unrecognised by the rest of the world.
+This has led to continuous wars with Azerbaijan, which seeks sovereignty over the enclave.

 The situation is displayed through the eyes of 11-year-old Vrej, who gives for granted that he “lives in a country where war is expected to start at any moment.”
 His days are spent with his family, mostly his grandparents, playing with his peers in deserted streets.
 Vrej’s homeland feels like a paradise, even though it is strewn with mines from previous wars, shaping a country that remains unrecognized to the world.
 Matters suddenly change.